intershop/intershop-pwa/docs/guides/migrations.md

 # Migrations

+## 2.2 to 2.3

+The 'contact us' functionality has been moved into an extension and we have introduced the feature toggle `contactUs` in the `environment.model.ts` that is switched on by default.

 ## 2.1 to 2.2

 The PWA 2.2 contains an Angular update to version 13.3.0 and many other dependencies updates.<br/>